biof309/group-project-gitcha-head-in-the-game/slides.md

 %Brief Analysis of Doggo Height & Weight by Breed
-%Kaite Donahue, Micaela McCall, Libby Aliberti, Mia Sievers
+%%Kaite Donahue, Micaela McCall, Libby Aliberti, Mia Sievers
-%12-11-2018
+%%%12-11-2018

 # We Like Dogs
 So we analyzed data about dogs